tailor-cms/xt/docs/file-storage.md

 Available in version >=0.1.0
 :::

-## TailorAssetInput component
+## TailorFileInput component

-Use the globally available `TailorAssetInput` component for file upload and URL input.
-It provides built-in validation, edit/save/cancel state management, and loading indicators.
+Use the globally available `TailorFileInput` component for file upload and URL import.
+It provides a button-mode picker with drag & drop upload dialog, optional URL import tab, and auto-detection of asset type from extensions.

-See the [Global Components](/global-components#tailorassetinput) page for full props, events, and usage examples.
+See the [Global Components](/global-components#tailorfileinput) page for full props, events, and usage examples.

+The legacy `TailorAssetInput` is still available for backward compatibility.

 ## Direct file upload